 Consider something here.
 Are you familiar with, when you went to school, outlining a sentence and diagramming it?
 You draw the line.
 You put down the subject and then the predicate.
-Then you put down the object, and everything other part of the sentence.
+Then you put down the object, and every other part of the sentence.
 I cannot remember all the terms any more, but handwriting of ordinances is a prepositional phrase.

 What word in that prepositional phrase is the object of the pronouns that follow it?
 To what are the pronouns referring?
 I want you to notice that the pronouns are singular.
 "The handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to His cross."
 Is the object there singular (handwriting) or is it plural (ordinances)?
 It is obvious.

 It is the handwriting that was taken out of the way.
 Even the translators understood that.
 Why would they understand it?
 The Greek grammar used in the sentence demands singular pronouns.
 Ordinances is plural.
 What was taken away was the handwriting.

 I think we can say that since it is not laws that were taken out of the way but handwriting, we need to concentrate for a while on handwriting.
 It is the word cheirographon, and it means "a handwritten [thus the translation as "handwriting"] document of indebtedness."
 It is an acknowledgement of debt given in handwriting.
 I just turned it around a bit.
 The one who does the handwriting is the one who gives whatever it is the person is indebted for.